tcashel/libgemini/README.md

     - This looks nice!, 63 contributors, ok not great recent activity
     - Apache 2.0 license
     - header only c++17, some use of c++20 in examples
-    - does not use cmake, uses make, nbd just add to make commands
+    - does not use cmake, uses make, nbd just add `include_directories(vendor/uWebSockets/src)` to cmake and we should be good since it is header only.

 ## Support

 File bugs and feature requests using [GitHub Issues](https://github.com/tcashel/libgemini/issues)

-Copyright © 2021, Tripp Cashel
+Copyright © 2021, Tripp Cashel, all rights reserved.

 [badge.language]: https://img.shields.io/badge/language-C%2B%2B17-yellow.svg
 [badge.license]: https://img.shields.io/badge/license-Apache--2.0-blue